Racecar Safety

 2. All glass must be removed with exception of the windshield, which can be replaced with lexan or screening.
 All windshield components must be securely fastened – top, bottom, and both sides.

 3. Doors need to be welded, bolted, or strapped shut during racing activities, in such a manner that will assure that the doors will remain in the closed position in any racing incident.
-Pre-1937 cars with fabric (turret) tops should cover that section of roof with sheet metal properly secured, or plated over the driver.
+Pre-1937 cars with fabric (turret) tops must cover that section of roof with sheet metal properly secured, or plated over the driver.

 5. Master electrical disconnects and fuel shutoffs are recommended, and should be placed within reach of the driver and rescue crews.
 These should be conspicuously visible and clearly identified.